EENI Global Business School

 20. Exceptions

-The Free Trade Agreement between Mexico and Colombia operates in the Latin American Economic Area.
+The Free Trade Agreement between Mexico and Colombia operates in the Hispanic American Economic Area.

 Top of this page